haskus/haskus-system/doc/manual/binary.md

 {-# LANGUAGE DeriveAnyClass #-}
 {-# LANGUAGE DeriveGeneric #-}

-import Foreign.Storable
-import Foreign.CStorable
+import ViperVM.Format.Binary.Storable
-import GHC.Generics (Generic)
+import ViperVM.Utils.Types.Generics (Generic)

 data StructX = StructX
    { xField0 :: Word8
    , xField1 :: Word64
-   } deriving (Show,Generic,CStorable)
+   } deriving (Show,Generic,Storable)

-instance Storable StructX where peek      = cPeek poke      = cPoke alignment = cAlignment sizeOf    = cSizeOf
 ```

-The CStorable instance handles the alignment of the field as a C non-packed
+The Storable instance handles the alignment of the field as a C non-packed
 structure would (i.e. there are 7 padding bytes between xField0 and xField1).

-The boilerplate Storable instance cannot be derived automatically for now.
-We
-use CStorable members to define it.

 `peek` and `poke` can be used to read and write the data structure in memory.